I woke up this morning to a petty nice sunrise viewed through our window.

 On Thursday night they had been hiking along the trail which is about 3/4 of the way up this cliffside.
 It is very hard to see the trail but it is just above the last section of rocks where it is still green above the trail.

 That is when that tremendous storm that we experienced from the safety of our room in Wasserauen hit.
 They were pelted with rain and hail as thunder and lightning was all around them.
 They had already walked too far from their last place to turn around so there was nothing they could do but to keep on hiking along the cliff side.
 They still had a long way to go?
-I can’t even imagine how scary that must’ve been for all of them.
+I can’t even imagine how scary that certainly must have been for all of them.

 After a cheese and bread breakfast, we hiked up from Seealpsee to Mesmer.
 It was a 1500 foot climb in less than 3 miles which took us about 2 hours and 15 minutes.
 Taking photos along the way gave us a bit of rest time.